 We do remember.
 We know why we are here, walking beside them, helping them learn who they can be.
 Comforting them in the dark times.
 We know our place in the Great Order of life.

 And we know when a Child of Light comes into the world.

-We have watched them come, one by one.
-Their words and their lives tossed around like toys, their bodies often broken by Man’s cruelty and fear.
+We have watched them come, one by one, for there have been many.
+Their words and their lives are tossed around like toys, their bodies often broken by Man’s cruelty and fear.
 Man is a fearful creature after all.
 Yet every time, some of them hear and learn.
 Some of them see the spark of Light in the words and deeds… and see then forever that same spark shining in every living creature.

 We need no Star.
 We always feel the birth of Love.
 It calls to us, for it is what we are.
 They need no Star either, they only think they do.
 They think too much and let themselves feel too little.